 Boards are a feature on Christian Connection where members can post their thoughts on three different categories: The Big Issues, Lighter Notes, and Culture Vulture.
 It’s your basic forum layout where all members of Christian Connection can interact and chat on.
 There are lots of different subtopics under each category talking about everything under the sun, and how faith plays a part in it all.

-The one crucial feature that Christian Connection's app lacks is a search tool.
-I'm not sure why, since it's pretty standard in all dating apps and is a vital tool, but anyhow, you can access it on the desktop version.
-Using the search tool lets you filter for profiles which match your criteria in gender, age, and location; a super important factor that would help their app since the profiles that show up in the 'Discover' tab are not location-based.
+The one crucial feature that Christian Connection’s app lacks is a search tool.
+I’m not sure why, since it’s pretty standard in all dating apps and is a vital tool, but anyhow, you can access it on the desktop version.
+Using the search tool lets you filter for profiles that match your criteria in gender, age, and location; a super important factor that would help their app since the profiles that show up in the ‘Discover’ tab are not location-based.